nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 Alternatively, you can use an external debug probe such as nRF9160 DK or any J-Link device supporting ARM Cortex-M33 to program applications on a Thingy:91.

-See `Programming applications on Nordic Thingy:91`_ for the detailed procedures to program a Thingy:91 using nRF Connect Programmer.
+See `Programming application and modem firmware on Thingy:91`_ for the detailed procedures to program a Thingy:91 using nRF Connect Programmer.

 Updating the modem firmware
 ===========================